 202 (Midlands) Field Hospital forms part of the Army Medical Services (AMS).
 As a field hospital, 202 provides secondary care.
 A field hospital is a hospital that can be deployed anywhere in the world and set up using tents or existing buildings to provide medical care to soldiers and, if need be, civilians, in the field.
 Staff are based at the Reserve Centre in Shrewsbury, Copthorne Barracks.

 8 Rifles is The Rifles' Reserve Infantry Battalion and is paired with 1 Rifles.
-It is comprised of 500 part-time soldiers from a wide variety of backgrounds.
+It's comprised of 500 part-time soldiers from a wide variety of backgrounds.
 Reserve service in 8 Rifles allows individuals to work outside the army and commit to being a rifleman part time.
 Training takes place over periodic weekends throughout the year, training nights during the week and for a consolidated two-week period each year.

 159 Regiment the Royal Logistic Corps

-159 Regiment RLC is an army reserve regiment with squadrons based throughout the Midlands and often works alongside its regular army counterparts, 6 Regiment and 7 Regiment RLC.
+159 Regiment RLC is an army reserve regiment with squadrons based throughout the Midlands, and often works alongside its regular army counterparts, 6 Regiment and 7 Regiment RLC.

-As well as soldiers, we are logisticians.
+As well as soldiers, they are logisticians.
 The role of the regiment is to manage the army’s supply chain on operations – getting the right kit to the right people at the right time to sustain the collective effort.